Thesis Defense by Claire DEDIEU

 Keywords: State; reform; withdrawal; water policies; public engineering; France.

-Sylvain BARONE, Research Fellow Irstea, G-EAU (thesis co-supervisor)
+Sylvain BARONE, Research Fellow, Irstea, G-EAU (co-supervisor)

 Anne-Cécile DOUILLET, Professor of Political Science, University of Lille (Rapporteur)

-Christine MUSSELIN, CNRS research director, CSO (Examiner)
+Christine MUSSELIN, CNRS Research Director, CSO (Examiner)

-François-Mathieu POUPEAU, CNRS research fellow, LATTS (Rapporteur)
+François-Mathieu POUPEAU, CNRS Research Fellow, LATTS (Rapporteur)